-- By mid-May, “Dollar Spot” disease may be visible on lawns.
-Apply ferti-lome Liquid Systemic Fungicide or ferti-lome F-Stop.
+- Treat “Dollar Spot” disease on lawns with ferti-lome Liquid Systemic Fungicide or ferti-lome F-Stop.
 Be sure to fertilize prior to applying a fungicide.

 - Meet water requirements of turf.

 - The hotter and dryer it gets, the larger the spider mite populations become.
 Spray plant foliage with Hi-Yield 55% Malathion, Natural Guard by ferti-lome Insecticidal Soap Concentrate or Natural Guard by ferti-lome Spinosad.